 And if I still haven’t convinced you, the locals are friendly, helpful and there is a lot of English spoken, (in case you don’t speak Greek).
 Syros is safe and clean.
 The roadsides and beaches were spotless.
 Everything looks well maintained.

-Luxury hotels in Hermopoulis are much more affordable than you might find on other Greek Islands.
+Syros accommodation, including luxury hotels in Hermopoulis are much more affordable than you might find on other Greek Islands.
 Two five-star options worthy of consideration are Hotel Ploes and the Apollonion Palace.
 The Diogenis Hotel also receives great reviews.
-You can check prices and availability here.
+You can check prices and availability for Syros accommodation here.

-To check hotel prices and availability for all of Syros click here.
+To check hotel prices and availability for all of Syros island, Greece click here.

 Getting to Syros

 And the last and final reason, it’s easy to get to Syros.
-Only a short ferry ride from Athens (3 or 4 hours) or on the high-speed ferry it is only a one-hour journey to Mykonos.
+Since Syros is a Greek Island close to Athens, it is only a short ferry ride from Athens (3 or 4 hours) or on the high-speed ferry it is only a one-hour journey to Mykonos.
 You can bring a car on the ferry or just buy a passenger ticket.

-Have you ever heard of Syros?
+Have you ever heard of the Greek island Syros?
 Do you agree it sounds like Syros is the Best Destination in the Greek Islands?

 If you enjoyed this post- please pin it for later: